telerik/xaml-docs/controls/radtreeview/features/feautres-treeviewitem-selection.md

 * __Single__ - use it for a single selection.
 At this mode the user will be available to select only one item at once.

+* __Multiple__ - allows selection of multiple items.
+Clicking an item selects or deselects it depending on its current state.
+Also, the previously selected items will preserve their selection state.

-* __Multiple__ and __Extended__ - use that values when you want the user to be able to select multiple items at one time by holding down the __Ctrl__ or __Shift__ keys and clicking multiple items with the mouse or by using the keyboard.
+* __Extended__ - use that values when you want the user to be able to select multiple items at one time by holding down the __Ctrl__ or __Shift__ keys and clicking multiple items with the mouse or by using the keyboard.
 A second click on a selected item will unselect that item.

 > There are two __SelectionMode__ enumerations - __'System.Windows.Controls.SelectionMode'__ and  __'Telerik.Windows.Controls.SelectionMode'__